(3 votes, average: 5.00 out of 5)

 If these steps do not work, contact your Certificate Authority or Microsoft Azure Support for further assistance.

-The minimum requirement for installing an SSL Certificate on Microsoft Azure is that it must be in PFX format with a private key & all the necessary certificates (server, intermediate, root certificates).
+The minimum requirement for installing an SSL Certificate on Microsoft Azure is that it must be in PFX format with a private key & all the necessary certificates (server certificate, intermediate certificates, root certificate).
 Additionally, you need access to your Azure account & have the correct permissions to install the certificate.